FrostlineTech/FrostMod-V.3/README.md

 - Slash commands not visible: ensure the bot has application.commands, you’re in a guild, and wait for global propagation; dev guild should be instant.
 - Autorole didn’t apply: ensure the bot’s highest role is ABOVE the target role and it has “Manage Roles”.
 Check logs for detailed role assignment diagnostics.
 - Welcome/leave embed missing: verify configured channels and bot permissions to send messages and embeds in those channels.
+- No logs appearing: set a logs channel with `/logs` and ensure relevant toggles are enabled.
+For actor fields, grant the bot “View Audit Log”.
 - Check connectivity quickly with admin-only diagnostics:

   - Run `/health` to see websocket latency and interaction RTT.